signum-network/CIPs/SIP/sip-49.md

 This sequence ensures that liquidity-related transactions are processed first, followed by swap transactions with careful consideration of fees, slippage, and pricing.
 The code maintains a fair and secure environment for liquidity providers and users participating in swaps within the pool.

 ### Creation Costs
-The creation of a staking contract costs 3.50 Signa.
+The creation of a liquiditiy pool contract costs 3.50 Signa.
 To be paid with the deploy-contract transaction.
 After creating the smart contract, the creator needs to send a second transaction with 152 Signa - to initiate the LP token on the contract.

 ### Activation costs
 The contract has an activation cost of 1.80 Signa.